pgagnidze/lnko/luast/README.md

-# luas
+# luast

 Build standalone Lua binaries with cross-compilation support.

 ## Overview

-luas builds single-file executables from LuaRocks projects.
+luast builds single-file executables from LuaRocks projects.
 It embeds Lua source files into a static binary that runs without any runtime dependencies.

 **Key feature:** Cross-compile from Linux/macOS to any supported target using Zig as the C compiler.